What Does Medicare Cover? A Guide for HR Teams to Share With Employees

 Medicare defines “preventive services” as any health care designed to prevent an illness or detect it at an early stage.
 The list of covered preventive services is long and varied, ranging from annual wellness checks to screening for alcohol misuse and nutrition therapy services to cancer screening.
 Medicare will also pay for one “Welcome to Medicare” preventive visit, which includes a review of the patient’s medical and social history as well as education and counseling about available preventive services.

-Let’s take a look at some of the most common questions that employees may have about their future Medicare coverage.
+Let’s look at some of the most common questions that beneficiaries may have about their Medicare coverage.

 Does Medicare cover dental care?

 Generally, Medicare does not cover dental care.
 It won’t pay for oral surgery or dental procedures like cleanings, fillings, or extractions.
 It also won’t cover dentures or other dental devices.
-Employees who want dental coverage need to enroll in Medicare Part C (a Medicare Advantage Plan) or a standalone dental plan.
+Medicare Part A will pay for certain dental services that occur in a hospital such as an emergency or complicated dental procedure.
+Beneficiaries who want dental coverage should look into enrolling in Medicare Part C (a Medicare Advantage Plan) or a standalone dental plan.

 Does Medicare cover eye exams?

 Even though routine eye exams may be considered “preventive,” they aren’t covered by Medicare.
-Employees also have to pay the full cost of any eyeglasses or contact lenses.
+Beneficiaries also have to pay the full cost of any eyeglasses or contact lenses.

-As with dental insurance, employees who want vision coverage will need to seek out Part C coverage or a supplemental plan.
+As with dental insurance, beneficiaries who want vision coverage will need to seek out Part C coverage or a supplemental plan.

 Does Medicare cover cataract surgery?